 Emerging blockchain network-powered marketplaces stand to solve all these problems and provide both retailers and buyers with a convenient environment and ecosystem of fair trade.

-DLT/Blockchain solutions are ideal environment to manage storage units across multiple locations and share that data with all the parties involved.
-Blockchain allows for real-time tracking and viewing accurate, tamper-proof data automatically tracked by GPS and IoT devices.
+DLT/Blockchain solutions are an ideal environment to manage storage units across multiple locations and share that data with all the parties involved.
+Blockchain in supply chains allows for real-time tracking and viewing accurate, tamper-proof data automatically tracked by GPS and IoT devices.
 This creates an opportunity for more efficient routing of shipments backed by the secure storage of data on a blockchain network.
 DLT solutions are much more efficient at managing every aspect of shipping logistics.